Optimal feedback control, linear first-order PDE systems, and obstacle problems: The linear quadratic regulator

-All of the preceding formalism can be made quite explicit for the classical situation of the linear quadratic regulator (LQR).
-We believe it is worthwhile to revise this important situation from this perspective, as it is a very good way to illustrate the ideas discussed so far.
+Just as an illustration and as a confirmation of the perspective explained here, we look at the classical LQR situation, to check how the Ricatti equation arises in this context.
+One can hardly find a different situation where the previous formalism can be explicitly written.

 In this case, we have the following ingredients: \begin{enumerate} \item $\bK$ and $\Omega$ are all of space, so that we do not have restrictions on state or control. \item $F(\bx, \bu)$ is a quadratic integrand separately in both sets of variables

 where $\bQ$ and $\bR$ are constant, symmetric, positive definite ($\bR$ strictly) matrices of the appropriate dimensions. \item $\bbf(\bx, \bu)$ is linear in both sets of variables

 for constant matrices $\bA$ and $\bB$ of the appropriate dimensions. \item The cost functional typically incorporates a contribution involving the final state $\bx(T)$ in the form